-The Vice President who is an active member, in the absence of the President or in the event of his or her inability or refusal to act, shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Vice Presidents shall perform such other duties as from time to time may be assigned by the President or Board.
-If both Vice Presidents are active members, the RNA Board of Directors, by majority vote, shall elect the Vice President who shall serve as Acting President.
+The Vice Chair, in the absence of the Chair or in the event of his or her inability or refusal to act, shall perform the duties of the Chair, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chair.
+The Vice Chair shall perform such other duties as from time to time may be assigned by the Chair or Board.

-The Secretary shall record the minutes of both the Foundation and the Board in a minute book or other permanent form; prepare Foundation minutes for all members of the Foundation; oversee the Foundation’s maintenance of its archives; and perform such other duties as are normally required of secretaries.
+The Secretary shall record the minutes of both the Foundation and the Board in an archivable or other permanent form; prepare Foundation minutes for all members of the Foundation; oversee the Foundation’s maintenance of its board meeting archives; and perform such other duties as are normally required of secretaries.